Canadian Forum: History and profile

 dollar to Graham Spry a member of the socially progressive think tank the League for Social Reconstruction (LSR).
 It was printed using Spy's printing press company, Stafford Printers, which also printed the Ontario CCF's newspaper The New Commonwealth.
 Spry purchased the press with financial help from both the LSR and English socialist Sir Stafford Cripps, hence the name Stafford Press. in 1936, the LSR bought the Forum for one-dollar from Spry, and assumed all its debts.
 University of Toronto Classics professor George Grube, a member of the LSR, became the editor in 1937.
 During his tenure, the periodical was the LSR's official organ.
 Grube stepped down as editor in 1941, about a year before the LSR officially disbanded.
 It has also been operated at times as a co-operative and was owned for a number of years by James Lorimer and Co.

 Editors have included Mark Farrell, G. M. A. Grube, J. Francis White, Northrop Frye, Milton Wilson, Abraham Rotstein, Denis Smith and the final editor Duncan Cameron.

 The magazine suspended publication following its summer 2000 issue.
+The Canadian Forum Archives (1953–1978) is at Trent University Library and Archives in Peterborough, Ontario.